Chime (company): Marketing as a bank

 Chime, which is not a bank, in 2021 came to agreements with two state financial regulators, the California Department of Financial Protection and Innovation and the Illinois Department of Financial and Professional Regulation, to stop representing itself as a bank.
 The company agreed to stop using the URL "chimebank.com", change its use of the word "bank" in marketing, and add disclaimers to its marketing and product text.
 It paid $200,000 in the settlement with Illinois.

 Account closures, difficulty recovering deposits

 In July 2021, ProPublica published an article detailing Chime's record of closing customer accounts without notice or explanation, sometimes refusing to return customer deposits.
 Chime has attributed the closures to the accidental byproduct of fraud prevention.

-In 2022 Chime's practice of closing customer accounts without notice or explanation was again reported.
-The company has no obligation to provide a reason, or even have a reason, to close an account.
+In 2022, Chime's practice of closing customer accounts without notice or explanation was again reported.
+The company has no obligation to provide a reason to close an account.
 As of the November, 2022 report the Consumer Financial Protection Bureau had received 3,500 complaints about Chime since the beginning of 2020.
 Customers with closed accounts sometimes had difficulty retrieving their deposits in a timely fashion.
 Since Chime customers are not customers of any bank, their recourse is often limited.

+The U.S. Consumer Financial Protection Bureau in 2024 assessed a $3.25 million penalty plus at least $1.3 million in redress to customers for not returning deposits from closed accounts in a timely manner.
+Until 2021 Chime's customer service agreement said deposits would be issued by check, mailed within 14 days.
+Thousands of customers waited 90 days or longer.
+The settlement gives at least $150 in redress to any customer who had a $10 balance after 14 days from account closure.
+The $3.25 million penalty was paid to the CFPB victims relief fund.
+The company attributed the problem to a "configuration error" in 2020 and 2021.

+Handling customer complaints

+In 2024 Chime entered into a consent order with the California Department of Financial Protection and Innovation (DFPI) and paid a $2.5 million penalty to resolve an investigation into the company's customer service.
+The DFPI found that customer complaints were not being handled fairly, accurately, and in a timely manner in compliance with the California Consumer Financial Protection law.
+The company agreed to provide 24-hour 7-days per week customer service support with sufficient training and staffing to be in compliance.
+Chime agreed to report on its compliance to DFPI for two years.